 New immigrant youths need a sense of belonging and the knowledge that they are doing something positive for themselves and others.
 Through their interaction with the elderly, they can develop the social skills and self-confidence that will help them transition into mainstream culture while maintaining their own heritage, cultural awareness, and past ties.

-- Empower youth to teach other youth, their families, and the community about disaster preparedness and health and safety issues
+- Disaster preparedness training: YCE trains and empowers youth to teach other youth, elders, friends and families, and the community about disaster preparedness, fire safety, and other health and safety issues.

 For more information, please contact 415-775-2636 or email@example.com